Crypto Payroll Compliance: FMV, Payslips, Remittance, Audit Log (2026)

 Multi-jurisdiction is the hard part

-Web3 teams are often distributed, and payroll obligations — taxing point, rates, social contributions, payslip format, reporting deadlines — are strictly per-country, with special regimes (e.g. French BSPCE) layered on.
+Web3 teams are often distributed, and payroll obligations, the taxing point, rates, social contributions, payslip format and reporting deadlines, are strictly per-country, with special regimes such as the French BSPCE layered on.
 A single global payroll assumption is non-compliant for everyone outside the assumed country.
-Each employee's jurisdiction must be applied individually — the dominant crypto-payroll compliance challenge, and a strict YMYL caution: confirm per jurisdiction, never globalise one country's rule.
+Each employee's jurisdiction has to be applied individually.
+This is the dominant crypto-payroll compliance challenge and a strict YMYL caution: confirm per jurisdiction, and never globalise one country's rule.

 FMV at pay date

-The crypto element is generally valued at its fair market value on the relevant date (pay/receipt), and that value is the base for income and withholding.
-It must be captured with a defensible source and timestamp (volatile), and the same FMV drives any sell-to-cover amount.
-An undocumented or hand-picked rate is a compliance weakness — the same valuation discipline as token-comp withholding.
+The crypto element is generally valued at its fair market value on the relevant date (pay or receipt), and that value is the base for income and withholding.
+It must be captured with a defensible source and timestamp, because it is volatile, and the same FMV drives any sell-to-cover amount.
+An undocumented or hand-picked rate is a compliance weakness, the same fair-value discipline as in token-comp withholding.

 Records and defensibility

-Per pay event and per employee: FMV + timestamp + source, gross, withholding + social, fiat remitted, net delivered (fiat and/or tokens), the jurisdiction basis, and the compliant payslip — on an audit log.
-Crypto payroll is only defensible if every figure is reconcilable to a documented basis — the audit-trail discipline, applied to payroll.
+Per pay event and per employee, retain the FMV with its timestamp and source, the gross, the withholding and social contributions, the fiat remitted, the net delivered (fiat and/or tokens), the jurisdiction basis, and the compliant payslip, all on an audit log.
+Crypto payroll is only defensible if every figure is reconcilable to a documented basis: the audit-trail discipline, applied to payroll.

 Practical guidance